 Sport and Exercise Science Research

-The School of Sport and Exercise Science aspires to develop and support research that is impactful, ethically responsible and both locally and globally recognised.
+The School of Sport and Exercise Science develop and support research that is impactful, ethically responsible and both locally and globally recognised.

 Priority areas for research development identified in the University of Worcester’s latest strategic plan include Social Exclusion, Physical Activity, Health and Wellbeing and Disability Sport.
 We have a broad range of ongoing research projects in these areas.
-For more information about ongoing research please explore the Inclusive Sport and Physical Activity, and Coaching and Performance Research Groups’ pages.
+For more information about ongoing research please explore the Inclusive Sport and Physical ActivityCoach Developer and Performance Analyst and Human Performance Research Groups’ pages.

 The School of Sport and Exercise Science embrace a broad range of research with a focus on applied research and knowledge transfer.
 The School has successfully supported over 20 PhD students since 2008.
 We have research active staff that are currently supervising 16 post-graduate students registered on MPhil and PhD degrees across a wide variety of topics related to sport, exercise, physical activity, sport coaching, sociology of sport, inclusive sport and sports science.
 Our research students study for their degrees both part and full-time.
 Staff are well experienced at supporting research students from a broad range of backgrounds and we have UK Council for Graduate Education recognised research supervisors.
 The School is always seeking to work collaboratively with a range of partners to support PhD studentships and joint projects.